 Murphy, Colin, and Donal O'Dea (2006) The Feckin' Book of Everything Irish.
 New York, Barnes & Noble. p.126 ISBN 0-7607-8219-9

 wikipedia.org: Origin

 COMMON MISSPELLINGS OF CLADDAGH

 We know you've been searching for the perfect ring to give your loved ones, if only spell check could figure out what you're trying to say!
 Claddagh isn't the easiest phonetically spelled word.
-Most commonly people leave letters out, like cladagh, claddah, or cladah, or add extras like clauddagh or cladaugh.
+Most commonly people leave letters out, like cladagh, claddah, or cladah, or add extras like clauddagh, cladaugh or claddaugh ring.
 Some get really creative by searching for clatter, cladder, clauda or claudia rings.
 However you decide to spell it, the claddagh ring can express your love for another, for your heritage, or for its traditional meaning.

 Claddagh comes from the Irish phrase, "An Cladch" which means "flat stony shore."
 It was the name of the village on the coast of Ireland where the claddagh design originated.
 The 'gh' ending is added for phonetic English speakers to create the guttural, phlegmy sound that doesn't have a character in our language.